-- 2. All new instances must be able to access the URLs specified in the generated deployment script. - 3.
+- 3. The base tenant MUST import the agent packages before using deployment scripts (for both single and multi-tenant deployments). - 4.
 The agent-initiated activation feature must be configured correctly in Deep Security Manager for scripts to do activation tasks.